 Cons of the Walt Disney World Swan

 The other thing to note that some people definitely may consider a con is the lack of theming.
-There is really no Disney presence at the Disney Swan.
-It feels more like a smaller boutique hotel with a low key, soft atmosphere.
+There is really no Disney presence at the Walt Disney World Swan Hotel.
+It feels more like a smaller boutique hotel with a low-key, soft atmosphere.
 For some people this will definitely be a con; for others, it may be a nice break from being submersed in Disney all day.
 We’ll let you decide.

 Overall, we love staying at the Walt Disney World Swan and Dolphin and highly recommend either of them.
 Have you stayed there?
 What did you think?
 Let us know!